 Te Anau is a small town of approximately 2000 permanent residents and is known as the 'Gateway to Fiordland' - being the closest town to Milford Sound and other accessways into Fiordland National Park.
 Following is some useful information about the area:

-Bike Hire: Te Anau have some fantastic cycle trails, including scenic rides suitable for the whole family and more challenging rides for the experienced cyclist.
+Bike Hire: Te Anau has some fantastic cycle trails, including scenic rides suitable for the whole family and more challenging rides for the experienced cyclist.
 Mountain bikes and electric bikes can be hired from several venues in Te Anau.

 Anglican Church.
 Mokonui Street, Te Anau.
 St Michael and All Angels Sunday service is at 9.30am each Sunday morning

 Fiordland New Life Church.
 Corner of Milford & Blatch Roads, Te Anau.
-Services held on Sundays at 10.00am and 6.00pm.
+Services are held on Sundays at 10.00am and 6.00pm.

 Lakeside Presbyterian Church.
 112 Te Anau Terrace, Te Anau.
 Service every Sunday at 10.00am.

 St Bernard's Catholic Church.
 16 Mokonui Street.
 Vigil Mass is held on Saturdays at 7.00pm.

 Disc Golf Te Anau: Set in beautiful Ivon Wilson park, the 18 holes (or Potts) set through the park offer a great fun activity for family and friends.
 Discs can be hired from Outside Sports and Te Anau Mini Golf.
 See their Facebook page for more information: Te Anau Disc Golf Facebook page